pritishmishra/takeaways/gradient_descent.md

 ### How does gradient descent converge with a fixed step size α?

-The intuition behind the convergence is that ddθ1J(θ1) approaches 0 as we approach the bottom of our convex function.
+The intuition behind the convergence is that the derivative approaches 0 as we approach the bottom of our convex function.
 At the minimum, the derivative will always be 0 and thus we get:

 **θ1:= θ1 − α∗0**